ProSolo/prosolo/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat-square)](http://bioconda.github.io/recipes/prosolo/README.html)
 [![Anaconda-Server Badge](https://anaconda.org/bioconda/prosolo/badges/downloads.svg)](http://bioconda.github.io/recipes/prosolo/README.html)

-ProSolo is a variant caller for single cell DNA sequencing data from whole genome amplification with multiple displacement amplification (MDA).
+ProSolo is a variant caller for multiple displacement amplified DNA sequencing data from diploid single cells.
 It relies on a pair of samples, where one is from an MDA single cell and the other from a bulk sample of the same cell population, sequenced with any next-generation sequencing technology.

 It uses an extension of the novel latent variable model of [Varlociraptor](https://github.com/varlociraptor/varlociraptor), that already integrates various levels of uncertainty.
-It adds a layer that accounts for amplification biases (and errors) of MDA, and thereby allows to properly asses the probability of having a variant or any other single cell event in the MDA single cell.
+It adds a layer that accounts for amplification biases and errors of MDA, and thereby allows to properly asses the probability of having a variant or any other single cell event in the MDA single cell.

 In the future, ProSolo will also implement indel calling, but currently, only the the `single-cell-bulk` subcommand with the `--omit-indels` flag is recommended.